About Sam Dorf

 Why I Love Oakwood

-Completed Oakwood Public Safety’s Citizens Police Academy.
+completing Oakwood Public Safety’s Citizens Police Academy.

-Founded Oakwood’s Annual Family Pride Picnic
+founding Oakwood’s Annual Family Pride Picnic.

 I am also an educator, scholar, artist, and administrator.
 In this capacity, I’ve served in a number of leadership roles that have helped me develop the skills (i.e. university-wide budgets and policies, and inclusive excellence work) to be a leader in Oakwood.